 Have you ever felt like your design was overweight or unnecessarily exceeded its structural requirements?
 This could mean you are using excessive material which can directly affects the overall cost.

 Or have you often sat wondering what the right combination of gauges is for your complex assembly in order to find the optimal balance between weight and performance?
 Perhaps you’re starting from a clean slate?
-You know the space available and the structural requirements to meet but you jusr are not sure what the optimal architecture would be or even where to begin drawing?
+You know the space available and the structural requirements to meet but you’re just not sure what the optimal architecture would be or even where to begin drawing?

 Need a solution to circumvent these situations?
 Altair OptiStruct is a finite element-based tool that creates lightweight efficient designs through an iterative process.

-Identifying which areas to modify in size when there are multiple, often conflicting, loading scenarios are being considered can be overwhelming and tedious.
+Identifying which areas to modify when considering multiple, often conflicting, loading scenarios can be overwhelming and tedious.
 Sometimes, whether from a faulty inception or due to multiple evolutions during its life, the structure does not follow the main load paths.
 This makes the design automatically, not optimal.

-Using the various techniques in Altair OptiStruct, in the examples that follow, we will take a simple, clearly over-designed, tubular structure and optimize it to reduce material and cost.
+Using the various techniques in Altair OptiStruct, we will take a simple, clearly over-designed, tubular structure and optimize it to reduce material and cost.
 These concepts can be utilized on your own designs, both simple or complex.

 The structure we are using is made up of standard 2“x2”x0.12” tubes welded together to support a 440-lbs mass (shown in red) from the front overhanging tube.
-It’s supposed to withstand g loads, including horizontal directions, with deflection requirements.
+It’s supposed to withstand gravity loads, in various directions, with deflection requirements.
 It is bolted to the floor at five locations.

 The current design weighs about 130lbs and easily meets the deflection requirements.
 Don’t you think this structure is slightly overdesigned?
 Let’s see what design iteration OptiStruct can perform for us.